jswelling/CMU-MS-DAS-Vis-S24/docs/you_need_multiple_venvs_body.md

-## There Are Multiple Python Virtual Environments For This Class ##
+## You May Need Multiple Python Virtual Environments For This Class ##

-This class uses a lot of notebook-based visualization tools, like ipywidgets and plotly.
-They all work, but they can be very finicky about the exact versions of Python libraries.
+This class uses a lot of notebook-based visualization tools.
+The tools used in this course generally work well together, but they can be finicky about which exact versions are used.

-They don't all work together, or at least, I haven't been able to figure out how to make them work together.
+Some others libraries (like ipywidgets and plotly) will not work properly in the presence of libraries used in this class to the best of my knowledge.

+The solution is to be prepared to use multiple Python virtual environments.